 Here is a short check list of things to think about and prepare for.
-Some might be relevant others not, but do take time to think about your child and what you might need to do to support them.
-You will need to be a little bit of a Personal Assistant to your child for a short while...
+Some might be relevant, others not, but do take time to think about your child and what you might need to do to support them.
+You may need to be a little bit of a personal assistant to your child for a short while...